ddeuxv/Cartopia/README.md

 # Cartopia
 "Cartopia: A platform for seamless car buying and selling experience."

-Cartopia is a simple online page designed to facilitate the buying and selling of automobiles.
+Cartopia is a simple online store designed to facilitate the buying and selling of automobiles.

 Technologies